Champions for Children with Disabilities

 For more information:

 These answers are an effort to identify and interpret key ADA provisions that affect schools.
 Primary sources were the Americans with Disabilities Act Title II Technical Assistance Manual, and the ADA Title II Action Guide for State and Local Governments.
 These sources were prepared by legal professionals, although this article was not.
 An article on "The Americans with Disabilities Act and Its Implications for School Districts" published by the Parent Information Center (PIC) of Concord, NH, was also consulted.
-If you would like a copy of this l9-page article which discusses these and other issues in greater depth, contact PIC at (603) 224-7005 or PACER at (952) 838-9000.

 For further technical assistance on this subject, contact PACER or any of the following: